Tempo logotype

 For organizations moving engineering and product portfolio governance from Asana to Tempo, the work is mostly about activating Tempo modules inside Jira rather than migrating data between applications.
 Because Tempo reads Jira natively, delivery data is already in place.
 Financial configuration and capacity setup happen inside Tempo.

-No. Asana offers a Jira connector that syncs tasks and issues between the two systems but isn't a Jira-native Atlassian Marketplace app.
+Not as a native Marketplace app.
+Asana offers a Jira connector that syncs tasks and issues between the two systems but isn't a Jira-native Atlassian Marketplace app.
 Tempo, by contrast, is sold and installed through the Atlassian Marketplace and runs inside Jira itself.

 Both vendors price on a per-user basis with tiered plans, but the buying motion is different.
 Tempo is sold as modular Marketplace apps that can be activated independently, so PMO and finance teams can start with one product and add others.
 Asana is sold as a unified work platform with feature-tier pricing.
 For current numbers, check Asana's pricing page and Tempo's Atlassian Marketplace listings directly.